Tan See Leng: Political career

-Tan made his political debut in the 2020 general election as part of a five-member PAP team contesting in Marine Parade GRC and won.
-Since 10 July 2020, he has been serving as the Member of Parliament (MP) representing the Marine Parade ward of Marine Parade GRC.
-He was subsequently appointed Second Minister for Trade and Industry and Minister for Manpower on 27 July 2020 and 15 May 2021 respectively.
+Tan was fielded in the 2020 general election to succeed former prime minister Goh Chok Tong who retired from politics, as part of a five-member PAP team led by Speaker Tan Chuan-Jin contesting in Marine Parade GRC and won.
+Thereafter, he was elected as the Member of Parliament (MP) representing the Marine Parade division of Marine Parade GRC.
+Upon his team's electoral victory, Tan was appointed second minister for manpower and second minister for trade and industry concurrently on 27 July 2020.